This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-A lot of advice for filling up pots begins with filling the bottom with gravel or pot shards.
-However, a recent study says that adding material to pots to help with drainage is a myth.
+A lot of advice for filling pots begins with filling the bottom with gravel or pot shards.
+However, a recent study says that adding material to pots to help drainage is a myth.
 However, placing a handful of broken pot shards at the bottom of a pot helps keep the compost inside.
 It helps stop erosion from the bottom.

 Strawberries thrive in pots and are happy even if their roots grow into one another’s space.
 That means that pretty much any strawberry plant can be potted up in a container, be it a small strawberry pot or a larger Strawberry Pallet Planter.

 Even so, I think that smaller plants do better in small pots.
 That’s why I chose the pretty pink petaled ‘Just Add Cream’ strawberry for mine.
-It doesn’t seem to grow as large as other varieties and has proved itself great for growing in containers.
+It doesn’t seem to grow as large as other varieties and has proved great for growing in containers.
 I’d also choose alpine strawberries to plant up a small strawberry pot.
 Another good choice is the overbearing variety ‘Mara des Bois’.

 Preventing Erosion from the Pot Openings